john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

     >>> tri.print_num_sides()
     3

+We have created a connection between the idea of a triangle/rectangle and the idea of a Polygon.
+We say that "Triangle inherits from Polygon".
 What we have done is created a connection between the ideas of a triangle and a rectangle by having them both "inherit" from the `Polygon` class.
-This also means that both method classes share the `print_num_sides` method, but we didn't have to write it twice.
+This also means that both classes share the `print_num_sides` method, but we didn't have to write it twice.

 So that is inheritance.
 It is adding another layer of abstraction to the ideas in our code.
 And from that layer of abstraction we can reason more generally about the functionality of the separate components  of software we are creating.